xantivandergab/Cs2-ILA/README.md

 Enter price: 20.00

 Products: Coke, Pepsi
 Total price of products: 40.00

 ## Author
-- Student 1: Vander Gil S. Concepcion
+- Student 1: Vander Gil S. Concepcion (entered the project description, the initial step-by-step process on how to run the program, inputs needed, and example output)
-- Student 2: Gabriel Nico B. Udtohan
+- Student 2: Xanti Manuel C. Matira (no contributions, as he is on a trip to Manila)
-- Student 3: Xanti Manuel C. Matira
+- Student 3: Gabriel Nico B. Udtohan (entered the features, checked for mistakes, and did finalization of the whole)

   JASMINE